 - The Gulf Shores Museum hosts several special exhibits, films and events throughout the year

 - The Orange Beach Indian & Sea Museum houses artifacts specific to the area’s Native American and fishing heritages.

 - Swift Coles Historic Home in Bon Secour was purchased by a local sawmill and lumber business owner and his wife.
 The home is filled with Coles’ stunning antiques and is rumored to have a ghost or two hanging around.

 Just a short car ride away, the National Museum of Naval Aviation is the world’s largest naval aviation museum and showcases an extensive collection of more than 150 aircraft representing every military branch.
 There are plenty of interactive simulators and activities for families to participate in.
 Naval Air Station Pensacola is also home to the world-famous Blue Angels.
 They can be seen practicing over the museum several times throughout the year.
 Practices are free and open to the public.
 Visit the museum’s website for a practice schedule.

 USS Alabama at Battleship Memorial Park (Mobile, AL)

 Venture back in time at Battleship Memorial Park and discover the USS Alabama’s past in the present.
 The massive ship went to battle for 37 months during World War II and brought home nine battle stars among many other triumphs.
-In the 1960s, many ships were declared to be scrapped, but Alabamians rallied through a corporate campaign, raising the necessary $1 million for the Navy to donate the ship to become a state landmark.
+In the 1960s, many ships were designated to be scrapped, but Alabamians rallied through a corporate campaign, raising the necessary $1 million for the Navy to donate the ship to become a state landmark.
 The USS Alabama debuted as a public memorial honoring those serving in the armed forces on Jan.
 9, 1965.
-This park is also home to the WWI submarine USS Drum, a historic aircraft collection and much more.
+This park is also home to the WWI submarine USS Drum, an historic aircraft collection and much more.